tamaraevst/boson_star_st_solver/README.md

-# Boson Star Solution in Scalar-Tensor Theory
+# Boson stars in scalar-tensor theory

 1D solver to compute solutions to boson stars in scalar-tensor theory with Damour and Esposito-Farese coupling choice.